Get The Top News In Search

-In some cases, systems of the type disclosed herein may learn through one or more various machine learning techniques (e.g., by training a neural network or another machine-learned model) a balance of the types of content items, perspectives, sources, and/or other attributes that are preferred, such as based on different types of content, different user populations, different contexts such as timing and location, etc. For example, data descriptive of actions taken by one or more users (e.g., “clicks,” “likes,” or similar) concerning the user interface in various contextual scenarios can be stored and used as training data to train (e.g., via supervised training techniques) one or more machine-learned models to, after training, generate predictions which assist in providing content in the user interface which meets the one or more users respective preferences.
-In such a way, system performance is improved with reduced manual intervention, providing fewer user searches and further conserving processing, memory, and network resources of the computing system (whether server device, client device or both).
+In some cases, systems of the type disclosed herein may learn through one or more various machine learning techniques (e.g., by training a neural network or another machine-learned model) a balance of the types of content items, perspectives, sources, and/or other attributes that are preferred, such as based on different types of content, different user populations, different contexts such as timing and location, etc. For example, data descriptive of actions taken by one or more users (e.g., “clicks,” “likes,” or similar) concerning the user interface in various contextual scenarios can be stored and used as training data to train (e.g., via supervised training techniques) one or more machine-learned models too, after training, generate predictions which assist in providing content in the user interface which meets the one or more users respective preferences.
+In such a way, system performance is improved with reduced manual intervention, providing fewer user searches and further conserving the computing system’s processing, memory, and network resources (whether server device, client device or both).

 Google Newscasts Takeaways

 I have been reading most of my news using Google Discover, with occasional use of the Google News App.

 I had not noticed the “Full Coverage” icons and landing pages leading to newscasts that can be swiped through.